mitotic/pinafore-curated/docs/MahootUserGuide.md

 <em>Mahoot basic settings</em>
 </p>

-The single most important setting for Mahoot is the number of posts you wish to view per day (*on the average*).
+The only basic setting for Mahoot is the number of posts you wish to view per day (*on the average*).
 This number (along with other factors) is used to determine the probability of displaying each post.
 The screenshot shows a value of 330.
 Since this is a "soft" limit that is imposed statistically, on days that your followees post more, you will see more than 330 posts displayed.
 On other days, it will be less than 330.

-Another basic setting is the *low-grade secret key*.
-Change it to something different from the default value, but the new value doesn't need to be terribly secret or even memorable.
-Its only purpose is to uniquely seed the [random number generator](https://github.com/mitotic/pinafore-mahoot/blob/master/docs/MahootProtocol.md#probabilistic-post-selection) used to compute the probability of displaying posts.

-For settings involving numbers or text, click the *Update* button further down to save the changes.
-Checkbox settings (see below) take effect immediately, but you may need to reload the web page for some changes to become visible.
+For settings like this involving numbers or text, click the *Update* button further down to save the changes.
+(Checkbox settings take effect immediately, but you may need to reload the web page for some changes to become visible.)

 <p align="center">
 <img src="https://raw.githubusercontent.com/mitotic/pinafore-mahoot/master/docs/images/UpdateButton.png"